clarktrimble/ba-blog/content/blog/stator/index.md

 }
 ```

-Slot in the runtime collector, specify prometheus format and set a route for our handler, yay!
+Slot in the runtime collector, specify Prometheus format and set a route for our handler, yay!

 I would like to highlight the `HandleFunc` method in the router interface.
 It's meant to anticipate the new mux coming with go1.22.
-Thanks to Eli Bendersky for a nice [post](https://eli.thegreenplace.net/2023/better-http-server-routing-in-go-122/) regarding this exciting develpment!
+Thanks to Eli Bendersky for a nice [article](https://eli.thegreenplace.net/2023/better-http-server-routing-in-go-122/) regarding this exciting development!

 ### Runtime Stats